LevShisterov/BugfixedHL/Readme.txt

     Fixed bug with explosions and breakable objects when there is no attacker.
     0.1.795 2013-12-26:
     Check that player object exists before marking as disconnected.
+    0.1.836 2014-07-10:
+    Fixed delta.lst to allow attachment to entities with numbers higher then 255.
+    #36: Don't execute servercfgfile on map change.
+    Actually use player fields encode data for custom encoder, not entity fields.